aileks/InnSite/auth-me/README-frontend-phase-4.md

-  modalComponent, // component to render inside the modal buttonText, // text of the button that opens the modal onButtonClick, // optional: callback function that will be called once the button that opens the modal is clicked onModalClose // optional: callback function that will be called once the modal is closed }) {
+  modalComponent, // component to render inside the modal buttonText, // text of the button that opens the modal onButtonClick, // optional: callback function that will be called once the button that opens the modal is clicked onModalClose, // optional: callback function that will be called once the modal is closed }) {
   const { setModalContent, setOnModalClose } = useModal();

   const onClick = () => {
     if (onModalClose) setOnModalClose(onModalClose);
     setModalContent(modalComponent);
-    if (typeof onButtonClick === "function") onButtonClick();
+    if (typeof onButtonClick === 'function') onButtonClick();
   };

   return <button onClick={onClick}>{buttonText}</button>;